Draft National Educational Leadership Preparation (NELP) Standards

 NPBEA Board Members Elected!

-The NPBEA is pleased to announce that at the June 4, 2015 NPBEA Board meeting, the following NPBEA members were elected to serve in the following positions effective July 1, 2015:
+The NPBEA is pleased to announce that the following NPBEA members were elected to serve in the following positions effective July 1, 2016:

 National Council of Professors of Educational Administration (NCPEA)